nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 > * Refer to the [Parameter Details](#parameter-details) section for more information on the purpose and constraints of each parameter.

 Examples:
-* `add n/John Doe i/S1234567A g/M d/2002-12-12 p/98765432 e/johnd@example.com a/Orchard Road, Block 124, #02-01` adds a patient named `John Doe` with the respective NRIC, gender, date of birth, phone number,email and address provided into MediBase3.
+* `add n/John Doe i/S1234567A g/M d/2002-12-12 p/98765432 e/johnd@example.com a/Orchard Road, Block 124, #02-01` adds a patient named `John Doe` with the respective NRIC, gender, date of birth, phone number, email and address provided into MediBase3.

 {: .alert .alert-success}
 > :bulb: **Tip:**